 For the New Media Gallery Program, does my proposal have to include a visual element?

-No. We welcome strong proposals for sound-only installations as well as those using combined media.
+No. We welcome strong proposals for sound-only installations as well as those using combined disciplines.

 Do I have to apply for a specific project?
 Or can it be an open-ended proposal?